svoop/aixm/README.md

 ### Components

-All components are subclasses of `AIXM::Component`.
+All components are subclasses of `AIXM::Component::Base`.

 #### Schedule